Merging Memory and Space: A State Space Neural Operator

 \section{Comparison of Factorized Architectural Variants}

 In this section, we explore how different architectural factorization strategies affect performance on the \texttt{TorusLi} dataset.
-Specifically, we examine two popular alternatives to our default ST-SSM spatial block.
+Specifically, we examine two popular alternatives to our default SS-NO spatial block.

-\paragraph{ST-SSM-VM (Vision Mamba style).} This variant adapts the Vision Mamba architecture by replacing the Mamba core with our spatial SSM block.
+\paragraph{SS-NO-VM (Vision Mamba style).} This variant adapts the Vision Mamba architecture by replacing the Mamba core with our spatial SSM block.
 The key idea is to preserve Vision Mamba's flattened zigzag scanning structure in 2D, allowing bidirectional processing over a 1D sequence obtained from flattening the spatial grid.
 After bidirectional processing over the first spatial axis, the result is passed through a mixing linear projection before a second pass along the alternate axis, again using bidirectional spatial SSMs and linear mixing.
 This model maintains Vision Mamba’s emphasis on alternating directional fusion while leveraging the structure of our SSM.

-\paragraph{ST-SSM-FF (FFNO style).} In this variant, we discard the original spatial block of ST-SSM and instead adopt the FFNO-style connection, where spatial context is aggregated through two 1D sweeps: one across the $x$-axis and one across the $y$-axis.
+\paragraph{SS-NO-FF (FFNO style).} In this variant, we discard the original spatial block of SS-NO and instead adopt the FFNO-style connection, where spatial context is aggregated through two 1D sweeps: one across the $x$-axis and one across the $y$-axis.
 Each sweep involves a forward and backward spatial SSM applied independently along that axis, and the outputs from both axes are summed together.
-This approach highlights the role of directional decoupling in factorized Fourier models and contrasts with the fused zigzag sweep in ST-SSM-VM.
+This approach highlights the role of directional decoupling in factorized Fourier models and contrasts with the fused zigzag sweep in SS-NO-VM.

-Pseudocode for both ST-SSM-FF and ST-SSM-VM variants is provided in Figure~\ref{fig:factorized_pseudocodes}.
+Pseudocode for both SS-NO-FF and SS-NO-VM variants is provided in Figure~\ref{fig:factorized_pseudocodes}.

-\paragraph{FNO2D-R (Reduced Fourier Kernel).} To verify that the gains of ST-SSM are not trivially due to kernel simplification, we construct a reduced FNO2D model, denoted as FNO2D-R. In this variant, we remove the output channel mixing in the Fourier kernel by modifying the kernel from:
+\paragraph{FNO2D-R (Reduced Fourier Kernel).} To verify that the gains of SS-NO are not trivially due to kernel simplification, we construct a reduced FNO2D model, denoted as FNO2D-R. In this variant, we remove the output channel mixing in the Fourier kernel by modifying the kernel from:

 to: